-For the tangible assets, we use depreciation to spread out the cost of the asset over its useful life, while for the intangible asset we use amortization to spread the cost as an expense over their useful life.
-Hence, intangible assets amortization is the process of expensing the cost of the asset over its estimated useful life.
+For the tangible assets, we use depreciation to spread out the cost of the asset over its useful life.
+For the intangible asset, we use amortization to spread the cost as an expense over their useful life.
+Hence, it is the process of expensing the cost of the asset over its estimated useful life.

-Process and treatment of intangible assets amortization and depreciation are very similar.
+Process and treatment of intangible assets, amortization, and depreciation are very similar.
 Like depreciation, amortization expense is also a part of the income statement, representing a periodic allocation of cost as an expense.
-The carrying amount of the intangible asset in the balance sheet shows after reduction of the amount of amortization expense.
+The carrying amount of the intangible asset in the balance sheet shows after the reduction of the amount of amortization expense.

 Depreciation and Amortization – Are they Different?

 Periodical evaluation of such assets can check if they now have a determinable useful life.
-Or, if their value has become impaired.
-Impairment of intangible assets is a separate topic, and to know more about it visit this link.
+Or if their value has become impaired.
+Impairment of intangible assets is a separate topic, and to know more, refer to the article Impairment of Long-Lived Assets.